reg-viz/storycap/README.md

 - `waitImages`: Deprecated.
 Use `waitAssets`.
 If set true, Storycap waits until `<img>` in the story are loaded.
 - `omitBackground`: If set true, Storycap omits the background of the page allowing for transparent screenshots.
 Note the storybook theme will need to be transparent as well.
 - `captureBeyondViewport`: If set true, Storycap captures screenshot beyond the viewport.
 See also [Puppeteer API docs](https://github.com/puppeteer/puppeteer/blob/v13.1.3/docs/api.md#pagescreenshotoptions).
+- `clip`: If set, Storycap captures only the portion of the screen bounded by x/y/width/height.

 ### type `Variants`